Macroscopic localization and collective memory in Poisson renewal resetting: Monte Carlo simulations

 Resets occur according to an independent Poisson clock.
 At a reset time $t_r$, one particle is selected by a rule (below) and its position is instantaneously reset to the origin:

-The reset particle’s next jump time is rescheduled according to the laws above.
-We implemented the three reset selection rules as follows: \begin{enumerate} \item Random reset: choose $i^\star$ uniformly from $\{1,\dots,N\}$. \item Most-distant reset: choose $i^\star=\arg\max_i |x_i(t_r^-)|$. \item Rank-based reset: order particles by decreasing $|x_i(t_r^-)|$ to obtain ranks $k=1,\dots,N$.
+The reset particle's next jump time is rescheduled according to the laws above.
+We implemented the three reset selection rules described in the main text: \begin{enumerate} \item Random reset: choose $i^\star$ uniformly from $\{1,\dots,N\}$. \item Most-distant reset: choose $i^\star=\arg\max_i |x_i(t_r^-)|$. \item Rank-based reset: order particles by decreasing $|x_i(t_r^-)|$ to obtain ranks $k=1,\dots,N$.
 Draw a rank $k$ with probability $P(k)\propto k^{-\zeta}$; set $i^\star$ to that particle. \end{enumerate}

-\textit{Implementation details.} The simulator is implemented in modern C++ and exposed to Python via \texttt{pybind11}.
-An event-driven design with a binary heap efficiently maintains the next-event times for all particles and the reset clock, giving $O(\log N)$ updates per event.
-Preallocation and lightweight RNG usage enable large-$N$, long-time simulations with excellent performance.